NCAR/DataAnalysis101/Week07/Lecture7_2.md

-###APPM2720 Week 7 Lecture: The statistical foundations of least squares
+###APPM2720 Week 7_2 Lecture: The statistical foundations of least squares
 Least squares is part of a family of algorithms that fit data by minimizing a specific criterion.
 It is appropriate to use if the data satisfies certain assumptions.
 This lecture helps to explains what these assumptions are

-This topic will follow the Chapter 3 of  *An Introduction to Statistical Learning with R* (ISLR) and the pdf for this book has been made publically available with a [copy](http://www.image.ucar.edu/~nychka/Temp/APPM2720/SLRFourthPrinting.pdf) posted on the class web page.
+This topic will follow the Chapter 3 of  *An Introduction to Statistical Learning with R* (ISLR) and the pdf for this book has been made freely available with a [pdf copy](http://www.image.ucar.edu/~nychka/Temp/APPM2720/ISLRFourthPrinting.pdf) posted on the class web page.